elegant-scipy/elegant-scipy/markdown/ch6.markdown

 network parlance, you could say that its *in-degree* determines its ecological importance.

-Could pagerank be a better measure of importance for an ecosystem?
+Could PageRank be a better measure of importance for an ecosystem?

 Professor Allesina kindly provided us with a few food webs to play around with.
 We've saved one of these, from the St Marks National Wildlife Refuge in